Emergency Dentistry — Coatesville, PA

 Keys to Preventing Dental Emergencies

-If you’re curious about how you can prevent dental emergencies in Thorndale, you’ve come to the right place.
+If you’re curious about how you can prevent dental emergencies in Coatesville, you’ve come to the right place.
 While it is true that no two injuries are the same, and some are far more severe than others, one thing remains the same among all dental patients – prevention.
 There are steps you can take to minimize your risk of an oral health injury, and Dr. Simeone and our team have compiled a brief list to better explain.

 Keep Your Regular Dental Appointments